vippsas/access-token-api/README.md

 The access token is obtained by calling [`POST:/accesstoken/get`](https://vippsas.github.io/vipps-developer-docs/api/access-token#tag/Authorization-Service/operation/fetchAuthorizationTokenUsingPost) and passing the `client_id`, `client_secret` and `Ocp-Apim-Subscription-Key`.

-(We _are_ aware that this is a `POST`, without a body, to an endpoint with `get` in the URL, and hope to fix it in a later version of the API.
-Sorry for the inconvenience.)
+Unfortunately, this is a `POST` without a body to an endpoint with `get` in the URL.
+Wed hope to fix it in a later version of the API.

 ### Request